ceciliahaentjens/ceciliahaentjens/README.md

 **I’m a full-stack web developer with a background in UX/UI design.**

 I’m curently working as a freelance developper after 2 years working as a full-stack developper at [lesjours.fr](https://lesjours.fr).<br>
-I’m mostly interested in Javascript/Typescript programming and front-end development but I’ve learned and worked on various technologies such as Node.js, Vanilla JS, PHP, Symfony, React, GraphQL, SQL, MongoDB, mongoose, docker…
+I’m mostly interested in Javascript/Typescript programming and front-end development but I’ve learned and worked on various technologies such as Node.js, Vanilla JS, Typescript, PHP, Symfony, React/Next.js, GraphQL, Tailwind, MySQL, MongoDB, mongoose, docker…

 ## 🔨 Ongoing